Jay-uu/pangenome-pipeline/README.md

 # Configurations
 Instead of writing all your parameters on the command line you can write a parameter file and provide it using ```-params-file <parameter_file.yaml>```.
 The file needs to be either in YAML or JSON format.
-NB!
-There is a [bug](https://github.com/nextflow-io/nextflow/issues/2662) related to defining parameters within a config file, meaning that it is much safer to provide parameters on the command line or in a separate parameter file.
 Example:
 `
         project: 'My_project_date'